25+ Tearing Paper Activities: Turn Ripping into Play & Learning

 Toddlers are curious and sensory-seeking.
 Ripping paper is a way to explore objects, their properties, and how they work.
 Toddlers instinctually seek out activities to build their fine motor skills, and tearing paper happens to be a perfect outlet.

 Keep one of these activities ready-to-go in a plastic shoe box.
-Gently redirect + remind that only ripping this paper is okay.
+Gently redirect and remind that only ripping this paper is okay.

-Remember, toddlers damage things to meet a need.
+Remember, toddlers may damage things to meet a need.
 They may need a new sensory experience or are trying to communicate frustration.
-When toddlers break or destroy items, they don’t realize that this damage is often permanent.
+When children break items, they don’t realize that the damage is permanent.